Chapter 02: Martialism

 Alex nodded.
 "I have yet to see Dayo bested in a duel."

-The Ibasi rookie sparred lightly with Felix, Alex’s stalwart companion and shieldbear.
+The Ibasi rookie sparred lightly with Felix, Alex's stalwart companion and shieldbear.
 She had Felix on the backfoot, a viper against an ox, yet the latter shouldered on, enduring the punishment in silence.
-He stood tall and wide, strong, but lacking finesse, his face twisted in consternation.
+He stood tall and wide, strong, but lacked finesse, his face twisted in consternation as Dayo darted around him.

 "His eyes reveal his every move, the fool," said Alex, her voice chilling faster than a Highland frost.
 She raised her voice over the clangor of their guildmates' training.
 "Pick up your feet, Jhigili!
 You dance like a cow."